Matt Borges

-Matthew "Matt" Borges is an American politician, and the former Chairman of the Ohio Republican Party.

-He was honored with the "Distinguished Alumni Award" by The Ohio State University Department of Political Science in 2019.
-He served on OSU's Advisory Board for the Political Science Department.
+Mathew "Matt" Borges is an American politician who was the chairman of the Ohio Republican Party from 2012 to 2017.
+He was replaced when President-elect Donald Trump supported his opposition.
+In 2020, he joined other former Trump and Bush administration officials in launching the Right Side PAC, a super PAC encouraging Republicans to vote for Joe Biden over Trump in 2020.

+In June 2023, he was sentenced to five years in federal prison for his role in the Ohio nuclear bribery scandal, where he accepted part of $60 million in bribes to pass a $1.3 billion bailout bill benefiting FirstEnergy, the corporate owner of Ohio's Perry and Davis–Besse nuclear plants.
+It was called the largest corruption scandal in Ohio's history.

 Early life and education

 Of Portuguese descent, Borges grew up in Barrington, Rhode Island, and earned a B.A. in political science from The Ohio State University in 1994.
-He is a partner in 17 Consulting, a Columbus, Ohio-based public affairs firm.
 He and his wife, Kate, live in Bexley, Ohio.

 Politics

 Borges spent most of his early career working on state and local political campaigns in Ohio.
-He ran local campaigns before running Joe Deters successful campaigns for Ohio Treasurer of State in 1998 and 2002.
-Borges has worked on several presidential campaigns, and traveled the world as an Advance Representative for the White House from 2001 to 2008.
+He ran local campaigns before running Joe Deters' successful campaigns for Ohio Treasurer of State in 1998 and 2002.

+Borges has worked on several presidential campaigns, and traveled the world as an Advance Representative for the George W. Bush White House from 2001 to 2008.
 He worked on John McCain's presidential campaign in 2008.
 In 2010, Borges ran the successful statewide campaign of Dave Yost, who now serves as Ohio Attorney General.
 Borges served as Executive Director for the Kasich-Taylor Inaugural Committee in 2011.

+Borges was elected chairman of the Ohio Republican Party in 2012 and served two two-year terms.
+He was replaced by Jane Timken in 2017, after Timken received support from President-elect Trump.

-He is still active in several other campaigns in Ohio.
-He is a lifetime member of the McCain Alumni Association, and in 2019 was appointed by Ohio Governor Mike DeWine to the Board of Trustees at Columbus State University.
+In 2019 was appointed by Ohio Governor Mike DeWine to the Board of Trustees at Columbus State University.

-In February 2020, he was reportedly backing Joe Biden's presidential campaign to undermine the campaign of Bernie Sanders.
+In February 2020, he backed Joe Biden's presidential campaign to undermine the campaign of Bernie Sanders.
 In June 2020, Borges joined with Anthony Scaramucci and other former Trump and Bush administration officials to launch Right Side PAC, a super PAC encouraging Republicans to vote for Joe Biden over Donald Trump.

 Controversies and arrest

+Unauthorized use of public office

+In 2004, Borges pleaded to one count of unauthorized use of a public office, paid a $1,000 fine, and was later granted an expungement.

+Unpaid taxes and liens

 Between 2005 and 2019, Borges was – according to the Dayton Daily News – "embroiled in a dispute over unpaid taxes and liens".
 According to Borges, he had started to repay approximately $150,000 in state and federal tax arrears by 2013, with the matter being ultimately settled in 2019.

-A case against Borges was dismissed by a Cuyahoga County judge in 2009.
-Five years earlier, Borges pleaded to one count of a "revolving door" violation, after he refused to testify against former Republican state Treasurer Joe Deters, who he believed had done nothing wrong.
-He paid a $1,000 fine.
-Later, the prosecutor who initially tried to bring the case against Deters resigned after failing to act on one of the largest corruption investigations in American history.